ie3-institute/PowerSystemDataModel/docs/readthedocs/io/source/idcoordinatesource.md

 to a set of coordinates.
 All the following methods will return the closest n coordinates with their distances.

-    List<CoordinateDistance> getNearestCoordinates(Point coordinate, int n)
     List<CoordinateDistance> getNearestCoordinates(Point coordinate, int n, ComparableQuantity<Length> distance)
     List<CoordinateDistance> getNearestCoordinates(Point coordinate, int n, Collection<Point> coordinates)

-1. This method is used when no set of coordinates or no maximal distance is given.
-The method will search for coordinates within a bounding box with increasing size until at least n coordinates are found.
-After that this method will calculate the distances and return the closest n coordinates

-2. This method is used to return the closest n coordinates within a given distance.
-The method will use the given distance to create a bounding box.
+1. This method is used to return the closest n coordinates within a given maximum distance.
+The method will use the given distance to calculate a bounding box and reduce the collection of all available points into a collection of points inside the bounding box.
 After that the distances to all the coordinates in the bounding box are calculated and n the closest coordinates are returned.
 If the number of found coordinates < n, this method will return less than n coordinates.

-3. This method is used to calculate the distances to a set of give coordinates.
+2. This method is used to calculate the distances to a set of give coordinates.
 After the calculation the method will return the closest n coordinates.
 If the number of distances < n, this method will return less than n coordinates.